simonwail/belong-coding-challenge/README.md

 s3://sw-pedestrian-count/Pedestrian_Counting_System_-_Monthly__counts_per_hour_.csv
 ```

-AWS credentials are hard-coded in the code.
+AWS credentials are to be hard-coded in the code (lines 19 & 20), but provided separately and not stored in a public GitHub repo.

 ## Design